Action (firearms): Falling block

-A falling block action (also known as a sliding block action) is a single-shot firearm action in which a solid metal breechblock slides vertically in grooves cut into the breech of the firearm and actuated by a lever.
-Examples of firearms using the falling block action are the Sharps rifle and Ruger No. 1.
+In a falling block or sliding block action, a solid metal breechblock "slides" vertically in grooves cut into the breech of the firearm and actuated by a lever.
+Examples of firearms using the falling-block action are the Sharps rifle and Ruger No. 1.

 Rolling block

-In a rolling block action the breechblock takes the form of a part-cylinder, with a pivot pin through its axis.
-The operator rotates or "rolls" the block to open and close the breech; it is a simple, rugged and reliable design.
-Rolling blocks are most often associated with firearms made by Remington in the later 19th century; in the Remington action the hammer serves to lock the breech closed at the moment of firing, and the block in turn prevents the hammer from falling with the breech open.
+In a rolling block action, the breechblock takes the form of a part-cylinder, with a pivot pin through its axis.
+The operator rotates or "rolls" the block to open and close the breech; it is a simple, rugged, and reliable design.
+Rolling blocks are most often associated with firearms made by Remington in the late 19th century; in the Remington action the hammer serves to lock the breech closed at the moment of firing, and the block in turn prevents the hammer from falling with the breech open.

 Hinged block

 The hinged block used in the earliest metallic-cartridge breechloaders designed for general military issue began as conversions of muzzle-loading rifle-muskets.
-The upper rear portion of the barrel was filed or milled away and replaced by a hinged breechblock which opened upward to permit loading.
+The upper rear portion of the barrel was filed or milled away and replaced by a hinged breechblock, which opened upward to permit loading.
 An internal angled firing pin allowed the re-use of the rifle's existing side-hammer.
 The Allin action made by Springfield Arsenal in the US hinged forward; the Snider–Enfield used by the British opened to the side.
 Whereas the British quickly replaced the Snider with a dropping-block Peabody-style Martini action, the US Army felt the trapdoor action to be adequate and followed its muzzleloader conversions with the new-production Springfield Model 1873, which was the principal longarm used as a weapon in the Indian Wars and was still in service with some units in the Spanish–American War.